Goodnight77/GenerativeAI_bootcamp/Intro-RAG-Data-Overflow/README.md

-# Intro to Retrieval-Augmented Generation (RAG) Data Flow
+# Intro to Retrieval-Augmented Generation (RAG) Data Overflow

 ## Overview
 This project provides an introduction to Retrieval-Augmented Generation (RAG) through a Jupyter Notebook and an accompanying presentation.
 It demonstrates a basic RAG data flow, illustrating how retrieval-based augmentation enhances generative models.